 The following reflect the systemic outcomes/factors that guide the service array provided to children and families.
-Florida CQI reviews reflect opportunities in several areas for which key activities geared towards improving in these areas have been outlined in the Region Performance Improvement Plan and through other activities described in this QM Plan.
+Florida CQI reviews reflect opportunities in several areas for which key activities geared towards improving in these areas have been outlined in the Regional PIP and other activities described in this QM Plan.